httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In order to verify a signature, a verifier MUST:

 1. Examine the signature's metadata to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which header fields or other content are required to be covered by the signature.
 2. Use the received HTTP message and the signature's metadata to recreate the Signature Input, using the process described in {{create-sig-input}}.
+The value of the `@signature-params` input is the value of the signature input header field for this signature, not including the signature's label.
 3. Use the signature's Algorithm and Verification Key Material with the recreated Signing Input to verify the signature value.